daltonjay/Bioplotting-Crypts/Mechanical-Assembly.md

 # Mechanical Assembly for Bioplotter

 ## Bioplotter Overview
+The _BioFAB Four Crypt Plotter_ is designed to achieve high resolution 3-dimensional bioprinting.
+The design is intended for printing hydrogel-based structures for the creation of intestinal crypt models within transwells.
+Yet, the bioplotter has intentionally been crafted for translation to alternative uses.
+Features that enable translation include:
+- a print bed that exceeds the size necessary for crypt printing
+- a larger range of motion for the print head provided by the corexy and z-direction stage motion
+- interchangeable syringes for easy change between printed materials
+- fast print times due to the lightweight carriage containing only the print head in the corexy system
+- an awesome design to look good in any research laboratory, makerspace, or garage (depending on your taste)!

 ### 3D Linear Motion

 ### Extruder Design

 ### Sterility

+### Future Directions
+**4D Motion**
+**Multi-syringe system**
+**Print Head Changing System**

 ## Bioplotter Assembly